Custom Carrier Card Flow

 petalinux-build

-the image and boot files can be found in images/linux/
+The image and boot files are found in images/linux/.

 petalinux-create -t project -s xilinx-<SOM board name>-<version>.bsp